EndPointCorp/end-point-blog/2010/10/20/cross-browser-css-js-issues.html.md

 This is a pretty common scenario.
 In IE, if the combined widths of consecutive floating elements is greater than or equal to 100% of the available width, the latter floating element will jump down based on the IE float model.
 Instead of using floating elements, you might consider using tables or CSS position rules, but my preference is to use tables only for elements that need vertical align settings and to stay away from absolute positioning completely.
 And I try to stay away from absolute positioning in general.

-The simplest and minimalist change I've found to work can be described in a few steps.
-Let's say your floating elements are <div>'s inside a <div> with an id of "products":
+The simplest and minimalist change I’ve found to work can be described in a few steps.
+Let’s say your floating elements are <div>’s inside a <div> with an id of “products”:

 ```nohighlight
 <div id="products">